nikosanag/Website-for-Grades/login-service/README.md

-# MICROSERVICE 03

-## Login
+# Login Service

-This microservice exposes an api endpoint that is used for logging in and out.
-The api endpoint runs on port 3001 and the database is on port 3002.
-The api endpoints are /api/login and /api/logout

-To ensure token consistency between microservies we use redis, exposed on port 6379
+Manages user authentication, session handling, and security for the NTUA ECE SAAS 2025 Project.
+Built as a standalone microservice for flexibility and security.

+- Exposes API endpoints for login and logout
+- API runs on port 3001, database on port 3002
+- Uses Redis (port 6379) for token consistency

+---

+For setup and usage, refer to the main [README](../README.md).